 Arapahoe/Douglas Works! was also a statewide leader in the Subsidized Training and Employment Program (STEP) initiative for multiple years that has allowed us to build a strong foundation of processes and procedures as it relates to engaging individuals with barriers and placing them in work-based learning activities.
-While the specific funding has been eliminated, Arapahoe/Douglas Works! has the ability to leverage other funding to continue this important work for continued opportunities to individuals with barriers to employment and for those on public assistance.
+While the specific funding was paused, Arapahoe/Douglas Works! will continue to leverage other funding to continue this important work for continued opportunities to individuals with barriers to employment and for those on public assistance.
+Additional funding was provided for the Colorado Works program to serve participants in WBL activities and new guidance from Colorado Department of Human Services will now allow for the Employment First program to fund these critical activities.